RCAF Station Medicine Hat

 Commanding Officers:

-- Group Captain C A. Ellis at station opening
+- Group Captain A. ap Ellis, OBE at station opening

 Financial Impact: